laurent22/joplin/README.md

 # Note templates

-In the **desktop app**, templates can be used to create new notes or to insert into existing ones by creating a `templates` folder in Joplin's profile directory `~/.config/joplin-desktop/templates` (This path might be different on your device - check at the top of the Options screen (Tools > Options)) and placing your Markdown template files into it.
+In the **desktop app**, templates can be used to create new notes or to insert into existing ones by creating a `templates` folder in Joplin's profile directory `~/.config/joplin-desktop/templates` (This path might be different on your device - check at the top of the `General` page of the Settings menu and placing your Markdown template files into it.
 For example creating the file `hours.md` in the `templates` directory with the contents:

 ```markdown
 Date: {{date}}